SANTOSHPAITAL/Chronic-desiease-prediction-from-symptoms/README.md

 #Given accuracy rate: 68/100,
 Current accuracy rate: 98/100-100/100

+Accuracy of Naive Bayes Model: 96.67%
+Accuracy of DecisionTree model: 96.67%
+Accuracy of K-Nearest Neighbors (KNN): 10.00%
+Accuracy of Logistic Regression: 100.00%
+Accuracy of Random Forest: 97.00%
+Accuracy of Support Vector Machine (SVM): 100.00%

 This project explores the use of Various_machine learning algorithms to predict diseases from symptoms.

 #We have explored the pata and survey  from IEEE paper to include in our project